 As famed video game lyricsmeister guy Brentalfloss sung, “Civilization is the s***!”
 And he’s right; Civ is the hot s*** when it comes to accessible-yet-tough-empire-civilization-nation-shaping games.
 And nothing comes close to the breadth and girth of Civilization VI, except maybe Civilization IV and arguably V.

 Fancy shaping a new Malaysia where regicide is served like dinner?
-Try out Crusader Kings II, arguably the crowning jewel of Paradox Interactive.
+Try out Crusader Kings III, the latest entry in the crowning jewel series of Paradox Interactive.

 You play a medieval ruler trying to gain more power, influence, and territory in a historically-authentic medieval Europe.
 Remember shows like Game of Thrones and The Tudors?
 Imagine the war and politics of those shows but in that continent.
 But really, you’ll be managing your people, your dynasty, your vassals, your enemies, and your loved ones, hoping to shape a long-lasting empire even after the first generation bites it.